 I’ve come across a few other threads where people have similar problems, but I haven’t seen any direct solutions related to this specific Windows 7 subnet issue.
 I’ll keep working on it though.

-Jose Antonio Sanchez
+Jose Antonio Sanchez last edited by

 Windows Firewall issue???
 Antivirus Blocking the FOG Agent on the computers???
 Other security software on the computer??
 Security Policy??